r-crash-course/r-crash-course.github.io/_episodes/16-bioconductor.md

 > {: .solution}
 {: .challenge}

 This is an example of loading data into R and manipulating it.
 Now, after quality filtering lets assume that we want to process our reads a bit more.
-For that we need to extract sequences and operate on them. `DNAStringSet` is one of those classes that can hold string informations, usally reads.
+For that we need to extract sequences and operate on them. `DNAStringSet` is one of those classes that can hold string information, usually reads.
 Let's explore them a bit more.

 ~~~